dirkroorda/laf-fabric/docs/texts/getting-started.rst

 Configure LAF-Fabric
 ====================
-The configuration file script is *laf-fabric.cfg* in the directory *notebooks*.
+The configuration file script is *laf-fabric-sample.cfg* in the directory *notebooks*.
+You have to copy this to *laf-fabric.cfg* and make your changes there.
+The file *laf-fabric.cfg* will not be distributed.
+This will help you to keep your installation up to date.

 In it there is just one setting, and you have to adapt it to your local situation::

     [locations]